Contact Us

 Paul Dorian

-Low pressure will move eastward on Tuesday from the Midwest to the Mid-Atlantic region bringing with it some much needed rainfall and, in some areas, snowflakes can mix in at times.
+Low pressure will move eastward on Tuesday from the Midwest to the Mid-Atlantic region bringing with it some much needed rainfall and, in some areas, snowflakes will mix in at times.
 Maps courtesy NOAA (12Z HRRR)

 Overview

-It has been quite dry in the Mid-Atlantic region during the past several weeks with below-normal rainfall so far in the month of November and this followed drier-than-normal months of September and October.
-While not expecting a heavy rain event, low pressure will bring some welcomed rainfall to portions of the Mid-Atlantic region from later tomorrow into tomorrow night with the highest totals likely along and south of the PA/MD border.
-The air mass in place, as the precipitation arrives later tomorrow will be quite chilly and there can be some snowflakes mixed in at times; primarily, in those areas north of the PA/MD border.
+It has been quite dry in the Mid-Atlantic region during the past several weeks with below-normal rainfall so far during November, and this dry spell followed drier-than-normal months of September and October.
+While not expecting a heavy rain event, low pressure will bring some welcomed rainfall to portions of the Mid-Atlantic region from later Tuesday into Tuesday night with the highest totals likely along and south of the PA/MD border.
+And, with a cold, dry air mass in place, the rain could be mixed with snow at times in some of the suburbs north and west of the big cities along the I-95 corridor.
+Farther inland, there can even be some minor accumulation amounts of an inch or two in, for example, the region between State College and Scranton in upstate Pennsylvania.

 Details